tommasorigon/logisticVB/em_logistic_tutorial.md

 fit_MM <- logit_MM(X,y,beta_start=c(0,0), maxiter=10^5) # Böhning and Lindsay (1988)
 ```

-For this specific dataset, the maximum values is attained when the intercept and the slope coefficients coefficients are equal to `-4.603`and `-5.296`, respectively, whereas the log-likelihood, evaluated in the maximum, is equal to `-15.156`.
+For this specific dataset, the maximum value is attained when the intercept and the slope coefficients coefficients are equal to `-4.603`and `-5.296`, respectively, whereas the log-likelihood, evaluated in the maximum, is equal to `-15.156`.
 To study the performance of the three maximization methods let us study the log-likelihood sequence of the first 5 iterations.

 ```r
 tab <- rbind(Newton_Raphson=fit_NR$Convergence[1:6,2],